canonical/snapd/docs/package-names.md

 #### Search

-    $ snappy search apache
+    $ snappy search vim
-    apache    A popular web server
+    vim    A popular text editor
-    12 forks of "apache" not shown.
+    12 forks of "vim" not shown.
 Use --show-all to see all available forks.

     $ snappy search clock
     clock/asac     Even a broken clock is right twice a day